EmilBero/EmilBero/README.md

 #

-Thank you for visiting my GitHub profile!
+Thank you for visiting my GitHub profile! <br>
 Feel free to reach out for collaboration, job opportunities, or just to connect!